United

 that at the end of the War, Israel had conquered portions of southern Lebanon

-that time and afterwards expressed its willingness to have the ceasefire lines
+afterwards expressed its willingness to have the ceasefire lines formally and

-however the Arab states refused this request, going so far as to make sure that
+states refused this request, going so far as to make sure that “Israel” was not

-Israel was not even mentioned by name in the Armistice Agreements themselves
+even mentioned by name in the Armistice Agreements themselves (although, out of

-(although, out of linguistic necessity, the adjective Israeli was employed
+linguistic necessity, the adjective “Israeli” was employed – but only once – to

-but only once to describe Israels army in the Israel-Syria Armistice
+describe Israel’s army in the Israel-Syria Armistice Agreement; see

-this Arab intransigence allowed Israel to retain its pre-War claims to the
+intransigence allowed Israel to retain its pre-War claims to the territories of

-territories of Gaza, Judea, Samaria and the Golan Heights, as only Israeli
+Gaza, Judea, Samaria and the Golan Heights, as only Israeli acquiescence to the

 The United Nations